 Thailand Tourism Statistics 2026

-Thailand's tourism recovered to 89% of its 2019 peak by 2024.
-The COVID-19 pandemic caused arrivals to collapse from 39.9 million (2019) to just 0.4 million (2021), with strong recovery beginning in 2023.
+Thailand recovered to 89% of its 2019 peak by 2024 (35.55M) before posting its first annual decline in years: 32.9M in 2025 (-7.23% YoY).
+2026 has continued that trajectory with 10.83M arrivals through April 19 (-3.34% YoY).
+The COVID-19 pandemic caused arrivals to collapse from 39.9 million (2019) to just 0.4 million (2021).

-Tourism Revenue Trend (USD Billions)
+Chiang Mai travel guide →Thailand Tourism Revenue by Year (USD Billions)

 Thailand generated $48.5 billion in tourism revenue in 2024 — 87.5% of the 2019 peak of $55.4 billion.
 Revenue recovery has outpaced visitor numbers, suggesting higher average spending per tourist.